-- 15. For the purpose of defining the programmes to which the NFAAR-HY is applicable: - a.
-The following will be the Phase 4 relevant programmes: - All Honours Year programmes leading to Bachelor awards with honours (Regulation 15.1(f)(vi)). - b.
-The following will not be Phase 4 relevant programmes: - All programmes included in other phases of NFAAR provisions: NFAAR-UG, NFAAR-PGT, NFAAR-FD, and NFAAR-CPD. - Integrated master programmes leading to awards that are not classified (Regulation 15.1(g)(i)). - Bachelor ordinary programmes already in existence (Regulation 15.1(g)(ii)). - Research postgraduate programmes (Regulation 15.1(g)(iii)). - 16.
-Only students who have completed the first stage of a relevant programme under the NFAAR-HY, or who have joined a relevant programme with advanced standing since 2011/12 where the rest of the cohort is under NFAAR-HY, will be eligible to continue to be assessed under the provisions of the NFAAR; students who, having progressed from the first to the second stage (or beyond) of a programme under assessment regulations outwith the NFAAR will continue to be assessed thus. - 17.
-The scope and provisions of the NFAAR-HY may be extended by Senate in due course to include programmes which are not currently relevant programmes, and/or groups of students who are not currently relevant students.
+- 15. For the purpose of defining the programmes to which the NFAAR-PGT is applicable: - a.
+The following will be the Phase 2 relevant programmes: - All postgraduate taught programmes listed in Appendix 10: NFAAR-PGT implementation phasing, and exemptions (Regulation 15.1(f)(iii)). - b.
+The following will be the Phase 3 relevant programmes: - All other postgraduate taught programmes not listed in Appendix 10: NFAAR-PGT implementation phasing, and exemptions (Regulation 15.1(f)(iv)). - c.
+The following will not be Phase 2 or Phase 3 relevant programmes: - First degree programmes leading to Bachelor awards with honours or to Master of Architecture with honours (Regulation 15.1(f)(i)); - Integrated first degree programmes leading to classified Master awards with honours (Regulation 15.1(f)(ii)); - Foundation degree programmes and awards (Regulation 15.1(g)(i)). - Integrated master programmes leading to awards that are not classified (Regulation 15.1(g)(ii)). - Bachelor ordinary programmes already in existence (Regulation 15.1(g)(iii)). - Exclusively Continuing Professional Development (CPD) Framework programmes. - Research postgraduate programmes (Regulation 15.1(g)(iv)).

+- 16. Only students who have completed the first stage of a relevant programme under the NFAAR-PGT, or who have joined a relevant programme with advanced standing since 2010/11 where the rest of the cohort is under NFAAR-PGT, will be eligible to continue to be assessed under the provisions of the NFAAR-PGT; students who, having progressed from the first to the second stage (or beyond) of a programme under assessment regulations outwith the NFAAR-PGT will continue to be assessed thus. - 17.
+The scope and provisions of the NFAAR-PGT may be extended by Senate in due course to include programmes which are not currently relevant programmes, and/or groups of students who are not currently relevant students.